Computer assisted surgery for knee ligament reconstruction (Review).

 PLAIN LANGUAGE SUMMARY

-The anterior cruciate ligament (ACL) and posterior cruciate ligament (PCL) are centrally located ligaments in the knee.
-An ACL injury is common in sports such as football and basketball, while PCL injury is far less common.
-An operation to reconstruct the ACL, usually with a tendon, is one of themost frequently performed orthopaedic procedures.
-It is very important to performthis operation accurately to obtain a satisfactory outcome and a computer may be able to assist with this.
-This review set out to examine the evidence for using an additional computer during the operation to help with the positioning of the bone tunnels in which to place the replacement tendon.
+Injury to the anterior cruciate ligament (a centrally located ligament in the knee) is common in sports such as football and basketball.
+The operative reconstruction of this ligament is one of the most frequently performed orthopaedic procedures.
+It is very important to perform this operation accurately to obtain a satisfactory outcome.
+This review set out to examine the evidence for using an additional computer during the operation to help with the positioning of the new anterior cruciate ligament.

 |Cochrane Database of Systematic Reviews|